eclipsesource/tabris-js/doc/widget-basics.md

 button.on("select", selectionHandler);
 ```

-Depending on the event type the listener function is called with a list of parameter, where the first parameter is usually the widget itself.
+Depending on the event type the listener function is called with a list of parameters, where the first parameter is usually the widget itself.

 > <img align="left" src="img/note.png"> <i>Event types are case sensitive.
 All Tabris.js event types are lowercase.</i>